zelr0x/chainyq/README.md

 if called on a nil pointer.
 This eliminates the need for redundant nil checks in most cases and helps detect bugs early.
 Free functions that accept pointers tolerate nil, but methods do not.

+Data structures in this library are designed to avoid dynamic dispatch wherever possible.
+The only exception is `Seq` which is inherently dynamic.
+If you really need interfaces, you can find general interfaces in the root package (`chainyq`).
+Implementation-specific interfaces are located in their respective packages.

 ## List
 `list.List` is a doubly-linked list that can do all the operations you expect from a linked list and more.
 The list is not safe for concurrent use.
 ```go